aitorcas23/astro-i18n-route-gen/package/README.md

 This project takes care of creating those `/[locale]/` folders by duplicating the pages routes for each existing locale.

 > [!IMPORTANT]
-> This integration does not manage translations, only clones the pages routes.
+> This integration does not manage content translations, only clones the pages routes.
 > Use packages like [paraglide](https://inlang.com/m/iljlwzfs/paraglide-astro-i18n) for managing translations.

 ## Usage